S. P. Adithanar: Publishing career

-Other publications from Adithan's Dina Thanthi group include the evening daily Maalai Murasu (lit.
+Other publications from Adithanar's Dina Thanthi group include the evening daily Maalai Murasu (lit.
 The Evening Drum), the weekly magazine Rani and the monthly novel imprint Rani Muthu.

 Political career

-Adithan started the "Tamil Rajyam" party in 1942.
+Adithanar started the "Tamil Rajyam" party in 1942.
 During 1947–52, he was a member of the Madras Legislative Council.
 He contested and won the 1952 election from Tiruchendur as a candidate of T. Prakasam's Kisan Mazdoor Praja Party.
 He was elected as an independent candidate in the 1957 election from Sathankulam.

 Naam Tamilar party

-In 1958, Adithan founded the "We Tamils" (நாம் தமிழர் கட்சி) party with the platform of forming a sovereign Tamil state.
-It wanted the creation of a homogeneous Greater Tamil Nadu incorporating Tamil speaking areas of India and Sri Lanka.
-The party's headquarters was named as Tamiḻaṉ Illam (lit.
+In 1958, Adithanar founded the "We Tamils" (நாம் தமிழர் கட்சி) party with the platform of forming a sovereign Tamil state.
+It wanted the creation of a homogeneous Greater Tamil Nadu incorporating Tamil-speaking areas of India and Sri Lanka.
+The party's headquarters was named Tamiḻaṉ Illam (lit.
 The Home of the Tamilian).
 In 1960, the party organised statewide protests for the secession of Madras and the establishment of a sovereign Tamil Nadu.
 The protests were marked by the burning of maps of India (with Tamil Nadu left out).
 Adithanar was arrested for organising them.
 The party along with M. P. Sivagnanam's Tamil Arasu Kazhagam was also involved in the movement to change the name of the state from Madras State to Tamil Nadu.
-Adithan lost the 1962 election from Tiruchendur and was elected to the Legislative Council in 1964.
+Adithanar lost the 1962 election from Tiruchendur and was elected to the Legislative Council in 1964.
 The WT contested the 1967 election as an ally of the Dravida Munnetra Kazhagam (DMK) under the DMK's "Rising Sun" symbol.
-It elected four members to the Assembly, including Adithan, who won from Srivaikuntam.
+It elected four members to the Assembly, including Adithanar, who won from Srivaikuntam.
 The party merged with the DMK in 1967.

 As Speaker of the Legislative Assembly

-On 17 March 1967, Adithan became the speaker of the assembly defeating the Swatantra Party candidate K. S. Kothandaramiah, by 153 votes to 21.
+On 17 March 1967, Adithanar became the speaker of the assembly defeating the Swatantra Party candidate K. S. Kothandaramiah, by 153 votes to 21.
 While he was the speaker he attended the DMK political conference held at Tanjore in 1968 and also took part in political activities in his constituency.
 Due to these activities, the opposition parties accused him of partisanship.
 He defended himself as:

-Due to this controversy, Adithan resigned as speaker on 12 August 1968.
+Due to this controversy, Adithanar resigned as speaker on 12 August 1968.

 As minister

-Adithan became the Minister for Cooperation in the M. Karunanidhi cabinet, which took power in February 1969.
+Adithanar became the Minister for Cooperation in the M. Karunanidhi cabinet, which took power in February 1969.
 He was re-elected from Srivaikuntam in the 1971 elections and continued as the Minister for Cooperation.

 Later political life

 The DMK split in 1972, with M. G. Ramachandran forming the Anna Dravida Munnetra Kazhagam (ADMK).
-Adithan supported the ADMK.
+Adithanar supported the ADMK.
 He contested and lost the 1977 election as an ADMK supported independent from Sathankulam.
 He also lost the 1980 election from Srivaikuntam.